 Beat the ATS With These Food Service Resume Skills

 When writing a food service resume, you need to consider how you will get past recruitment software.
-Known as applicant tracking systems, these programs scan resumes for preset keywords and then create a shortlist.
+Known as applicant tracking systems (ATS), these programs scan resumes for preset keywords and then create a shortlist.

 LiveCareer’s Resume Builder helps you beat ATS by pinpointing the right skills for food service.
 Depending on the position you have in mind, these may include any of the following: